RachelGoulding1/samples/HighLevelBRD.md

 | Customer Support   |                              |          |

 ## Scope

 ### In Scope

-* Automatically apply discounts based on the discount code passed within the basket URL
+* Apply an offer in the basket based on the offer code passed within the basket URL
-* Apply dicounts for
+* Apply offers for
    * generic codes i.e. summer10
    * user specific codes i.e. xw12gould25
    * single use codes
    * multiple use codes

-* Update URL generator to allow discount codes to be added to basket URLs
 * Update the abandoned basket email template to include the URL link button
+* Update URL generator to allow discount codes to be added to basket deeplink URLs

 ### Out of Scope

 * Catalogue prices shown within product selection will not be updated
-* The discount URL will not open or be accessible within the sales app
+* The offer URL will not open or be accessible within the sales app
-* The discount URL will not work for non UK sites as part of this implementation
+* The offer URL will not work for non UK sites as part of this implementation
 * My Account journeys will not be updated as part of this implementation